 An institution is expected to assess the risks of money laundering and/or terrorist financing for each customer/transaction and document the outcomes.
-For one thing, the Wwft requires institutions to make use of the most recent versions of the supranational risk assessment and the NRAs on money laundering and terrorist financing.
+For one thing, the Wwft requires institutions to make use of the most recent versions of the supranational risk assessment27 and the NRAs on money laundering and terrorist financing.
+The KNB Wwft guideline can also be helpful in drawing up a risk policy.